Tops of the Crops - French Beans

 The Preferred Conditions for French Beans

 Once you have decided which French beans to grow, the next thing is to decide where you will grow them.
-You might grow them outside but as mentioned above, they can thrive, and be beneficial, in a polytunnel garden.
+You might grow french beans outside but as mentioned above, they can thrive, and be beneficial, in a polytunnel garden.

-Of course, wherever you wish to grow them you need to provide them with the right environmental conditions.
+Of course, wherever you wish to grow french beans, you need to provide them with the right environmental conditions.
 They need:

 • Full sun, and as warm and sheltered a spot as possible.
 A south or west-facing aspect works well.